yaokun20241219/ClearerVoice-Studio/README.md

 - **[Target speaker extraction](train/target_speaker_extraction/README.md)**

 ### 3. **speechscore**
-The `speechscore` folder provides scripts to evaluate the quality of speech processed through the toolkit.
+The <a href="https://github.com/modelscope/ClearerVoice-Studio/tree/main/speechscore">`speechscore`<a/> folder provides scripts to evaluate the quality of speech processed through the toolkit.
 It includes metrics and tools to assess:

 - Signal-to-Noise Ratio (SNR)
 - Perceptual Evaluation of Speech Quality (PESQ)